Quantum mechanical virial theorem in systems with translational and rotational symmetry: Summary and perspectives

 \section{Summary and perspectives}

 This work is a generalization based on previously known facts on virial theorems in the nonrelativistic and relativistic quantum mechanics.
 It is demonstrated that this is attainable if certain requirements on symmetry properties of the Hamiltonian are made.
-The requirements are the conditions of the theorem in Section \ref {sec:theorem}.
-It is shown that if the conditions of translational and rotational symmetry of the Hamiltonian together with the additional conditions of the theorem in Sec. \ref {sec:theorem} are satisfied, the matrix elements of the commutator $[G, H]$ are equal to zero on the subspace $\mathcal {D}(H, \mathbf {J}^{2}, J_{z}, \{\Omega ^\alpha \})$ of the Hilbert space.
+The requirements are the conditions of the theorem in Sect. \ref {sec:theorem}.
+It is shown that if the conditions of translational and rotational symmetry of the Hamiltonian together with the additional conditions of the theorem in Sect. \ref {sec:theorem} are satisfied, the matrix elements of the commutator $[G, H]$ are equal to zero on the subspace $\mathcal {D}(H, \mathbf {J}^{2}, J_{z}, \{\Omega ^\alpha \})$ of the Hilbert space.
 Normalized simultaneous eigenvectors of the set of commuting operators $\{H$, $\mathbf {J}^{2}$, $J_{z}$, $\{\Omega ^\alpha\}\}$ which belong to the Hilbert space form an orthonormal basis in the subspace $\mathcal {D}(H, \mathbf {J}^{2}, J_{z}, \{\Omega ^\alpha \})$.

-The well known fact that operator $G$ is a generator of dilations, i.e. scaling transformations of the position operators and inverse scalings of the momentum operators, is introduced in Section \ref {sec:dilations}.
+The well known fact that operator $G$ is a generator of dilations, i.e. scaling transformations of the position operators and inverse scalings of the momentum operators, has been introduced in Sect. \ref {sec:dilations}.
 This approach is a basis for modern derivations of quantum mechanical virial theorems.
-In Section \ref {sec:dilations} a relation between directional derivatives of the kinetic and potential energy is derived for systems on which the theorem in Section \ref {sec:theorem} applies, and with the Hamiltonian in the form (\ref{eq:H_Tp_V_r_K}).
+In reference \cite{1} relation between directional derivatives of the kinetic and potential energy has been derived by extended use of the dilation approach and other approaches.
+Based on this, we consider here in Sect. \ref {sec:dilations} some implications for systems that satisfy the conditions of the theorem in Sect. \ref {sec:theorem}, and with the simple form of the $N$-particle Hamiltonian.
 For simplicity of presentation, more detailed forms of the Hamiltonian are not discussed here.
 Considering the complexity of $N$-body problems, it is author's expectation that further work on finding systems with the required properties will give more detailed answers.